BV-RADS/BV-Maths/README.md

 ## Installation

-To use BVmaths, you only need to have a working ´Python´ with ´nibabel´ and ´numpy´ libraries available.
+To use BVmaths, you only need to have a working `Python` with `nibabel` and `numpy` libraries available.

 However, if you also plan on using the rest of our [BV-RADS tools](https://github.com/BV-RADS/BV-BIDS), we recommend installing the full environment with the necessary libraries: